 - Prices/costs of alternative bids

-The pre-qualification stage entails what is known either as Supplier Questionnaire (SQ) or Pre-Qualification Questionnaire (PQQ).
+The selection stage entails what is known as a Supplier Selection Questionnaire (SQ).

 This a method adopted by prospective suppliers to ascertain that only those who meet specific criteria, and have the necessary capabilities, are considered for inclusion in a list of invitees to bid.
 It is a recognised means of limiting the size of a tender/bid list should there be the likelihood of more bids than it is reasonably acceptable to handle (it’s a shortlisting exercise).

 Normal areas evaluated at SQ stage relate to experience of the service or equipment, the capacity to supply, the quality available, the financial stability and competence, Health & Safety compliance and the environmental commitment of the company.

 The bid evaluation team, now assess all components of all tenders/bids.

 First evaluation stage: Is the bid document compliant and are all parts completed?

 Second evaluation stage: Compare and assess all parts, to identify the best value for money bid overall.